Anthony Burgess: Death

-Work
+Writing

 Novels

 His Malayan trilogy The Long Day Wanes was Burgess's first published fiction.
 Its three books are Time for a Tiger, The Enemy in the Blanket and Beds in the East.
 Devil of a State is a follow-on to the trilogy, set in a fictionalised version of Brunei.
 It was Burgess's ambition to become "the true fictional expert on Malaya".
 In these works, Burgess was working in the tradition established by Kipling for British India, and Conrad and Maugham for Southeast Asia.
 Burgess operated more in the mode of Orwell, who had a good command of Urdu and Burmese (necessary for Orwell's work as a police officer) and Kipling, who spoke Hindi (having learnt it as a child).
 Like many of his fellow English expatriates in Asia, Burgess had excellent spoken and written command of his operative language(s), both as a novelist and as a speaker, including Malay.

 Burgess's repatriate years (c.
 1960–1969) produced Enderby and The Right to an Answer, which touches on the theme of death and dying, and One Hand Clapping, a satire on the vacuity of popular culture.
 The Worm and the Ring (1961) had to be withdrawn from circulation under the threat of libel action from one of Burgess's former colleagues, a school secretary.

 His dystopian novel, A Clockwork Orange, was published in 1962.
 It was inspired initially by an incident during the London Blitz of World War II in which his wife Lynne was robbed, assaulted, and violated by deserters from the US Army in London during the blackout.
 The event may have contributed to her subsequent miscarriage.
 The book was an examination of free will and morality.
 The young anti-hero, Alex, captured after a short career of violence and mayhem, undergoes a course of aversion therapy treatment to curb his violent tendencies.
 This results in making him defenceless against other people and unable to enjoy some of his favourite music that, besides violence, had been an intense pleasure for him.
 In the non-fiction book Flame into Being (1985), Burgess described A Clockwork Orange as "a jeu d'esprit knocked off for money in three weeks.
 It became known as the raw material for a film which seemed to glorify sex and violence".
 He added, "the film made it easy for readers of the book to misunderstand what it was about, and the misunderstanding will pursue me till I die".
 In a 1980 BBC interview, Burgess distanced himself from the novel and cinematic adaptations.
 Near the time of publication, the final chapter was cut from the American edition of the book.